Sexually transmitted infections (STIs) are passed from one person to another through unprotected sex or genital contact.

 This page provides an overview of the different STIs and links to more information about these conditions.

-Chlamydia is one of the most common STIs in the UK and is easily passed on during sex.
-Most people don’t experience any symptoms so are unaware they are infected.
+Chlamydia is the most common STI in the UK and is easily passed on during sex.
+Most people don't experience any symptoms, so they are unaware they're infected.

 In men, chlamydia can cause pain or a burning sensation when urinating, a white, cloudy or watery discharge from the tip of the penis, and pain or tenderness in the testicles.